OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/drivers/doe_driver.rst

 Running a DOE in Parallel with a Parallel Model
 -----------------------------------------------

-If the model that is being subjected to the DOE on is also parallel, then the total number of processors should reflect the model size as well as the desired concurrency.
+If the model that is being subjected to the DOE is also parallel, then the total number of processors should reflect the model size as well as the desired concurrency.

 To illustrate this, we will demonstrate performing a DOE on a model based on the